-- Try human toothpaste – artificial sweeteners and fluoride can be poisonous to pets.
+- Try human toothpaste – artificial sweeteners, fluoride and xylitol can be poisonous to pets.

-- Rely on veterinary dentals alone – they’re expensive and require an anaesthetic that’s a risk to pets of all ages.
+- Rely on veterinary dentals alone – they require an anaesthetic that’s a risk to pets of all ages.

 - Give up on older pets – it’s never too late to start cleaning your cat or dog’s teeth.